 Professional Enquiries

 Here’s a useful resource: “Crib Card: Herpes simplex in a nutshell” – it is to help you to explain the complexity of herpes simplex!
 And it warns you of the trip-ups in language.
 The front has ‘say and don’t say’ – on the back references and explanations.
+A new resource is a slide showing differential diagnoses for herpes simplex, for when tests are negative.

 We give talks to staff at sexual health clinics around the country.
 All clinics are invited to request a training session that includes the PowerPoint presentation “Helping you to help your patients with herpes”.
 Send us an email: [email protected]